Contributors

 John & Jane Balaban are amateur botanists and naturalists near Chicago.
 They are active volunteers in natural area restoration primarily along the North Branch of the Chicago River, and Volunteer Master Stewards for the Forest Preserve District of Cook County.
 They teach classes locally on native wildflowers, tree, and dragonflies.
 They are also contributing editors to Bugguide.
 See more of their insect images on Bugguide.
 (John and Jane's Life Cycles)

 John Himmelman is an author of natural history books for children and adults.
 For years he has been recording, with photographs, the moths he finds in his Connecticut yard.
-See beautiful photographs of the moths here, photos and information about amphibians he's found here, and information about his books and programs here.
-(John's Life Cycles)
+See beautiful photographs of the moths, and information about his books and programs here, photos and information about amphibians he’s found here.
+(John’s Life Cycles)

 John R. Maxwell (Max) lives in a suburban neighborhood built into the New Jersey Pine Barrens.
 There is a wide variety of nature around his house - lawns and gardens, as well as the Pitch Pine and Scrub Oak forest of the Pine Barrens.
 He raises many spiders and insects to adulthood to discover what they will turn into.
 He is also a volunteer editor on Bugguide.
 See more of his images on Bugguide.
 (Max's Life Cycles)